Jonas Brothers collaborate with TXT for a new song titled 'Do It Like That'

-I think we all can agree that July is an exciting month full of grand releases.
-Talking about movies, we have films like Oppenheimer, Barbie and Rocky Aur Rani Ki Prem Kahani in the pipeline, which make the month exciting already.
+I think we all can agree that July is an exciting month full of grand releases, be it the Barbie or NewJeans’ comeback.
 But wait until you hear this, Jonas Brothers are coming up with a new song and that too with the K-pop boy band TXT.
+Here is all you need to know about it.

 TOMORROW X TOGETHER (aka TXT) and Jonas Brothers will be surprising their fans with a new song titled Do It Like That.
 The confirmation came through an Instagram post shared by Nick Jonas.
 He posted a picture with the boy band and revealed details about the new collaboration.